sammyschapps87/Data_Olympics/README.md

 ---
 ## Questions to Ask
-1. What athletes have the most medals Summer 2021?
+1. What athletes have the most medals?
 2. What countries performed the best and which sport/event?
 3. What event/sport is most popular in the US?